 The Company and its employees have jointly established a provident fund in accordance with the Provident Fund Act B.E.
 2530.
 Both employees and the Company contributes to the fund monthly at the rate of 5 percent of basic salary.
-The fund, which is managed by Kasikorn Asset Management Co., Ltd., will be paid to employees upon termination in accordance with the fund rules.
-The contributions for the year 2018 amounting to approximately Baht 2.0 million (2017: Baht 1.7 million) were recognised as expenses.
+Currently, the fund is managed by Tisco Asset Management Co., Ltd. and will be paid to employees upon termination in accordance with the fund rules.
+The contributions for the year 2019 amounting to approximately Baht 3.0 million (2018: Baht 2.0 million) were recognised as expenses.